yoe/SReview/docs/components.md

 However, this script also performs a BS.1770-compliant audio normalisation.

-There are currently two versions: the one used at FOSDEM 2017, and the one used at DebConf17.
-Future plans include making this more easily parametrized, so that multiple versions of the same script are not required.
+There are two older versions of this script: the one used at FOSDEM 2017, and the one used at DebConf17.
+The `sreview-cut` script is generic, however, and should not need to be modified for different conferences.

 This script is designed for talks in the `cutting` state.